The Kentucky Headhunters: 1986–1990: Pickin' on Nashville

-1989–1990: Debut album and early success

 The Kentucky Headhunters borrowed $4,500 to record a demo album, which included seven original songs, plus covers of Bill Monroe's "Walk Softly on This Heart of Mine," Henson Cargill's "Skip a Rope", and Don Gibson's "Oh Lonesome Me."
 Originally intended to be sold at the band's live shows, the demo tape came to the attention of the Nashville music community.
 Although Martin said that the band had not seriously considered signing a record deal, the band pursued one through the suggestion of its manager, Mitchell Fox.
 Harold Shedd, a record producer who was then the head of Mercury Records, helped sign The Kentucky Headhunters to the label in 1989.

-Mercury released the demo in 1989 as The Kentucky Headhunters' debut album, Pickin' on Nashville.
+Mercury released the demo in 1989 as The Kentucky Headhunters's debut album, Pickin' on Nashville.
 The album produced four singles, all of which reached top 40 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart.
 The first of these, the "Walk Softly on This Heart of Mine" cover, peaked at number 25 in December 1989.
 After it came "Dumas Walker."
 According to Doug, Mercury Records was initially reluctant to release the song as a single: "[The label] thought it was too regional, and that no one outside the area would get it, but what they didn't see, was the reaction we got to it every night that we played it in front of a crowd, and it didn't matter where we were playing either."
 The single peaked at number 15 on the Billboard chart.

-Following "Dumas Walker" was "Oh Lonesome Me", which peaked at number eight; this was the band's only Top Ten hit.
+Following "Dumas Walker" was the "Oh Lonesome Me" cover, which accounted for the band's highest Hot Country Songs chart peak at number eight.
 Finishing off the single releases was the number 23 "Rock 'n' Roll Angel", which Richard wrote.
 Pickin' on Nashville also earned the band a Grammy Award for Best Country Performance by a Duo or Group with Vocal, Best New Vocal Group award from the Academy of Country Music (ACM), and Album of the Year and Vocal Group of the Year awards from the Country Music Association (CMA).
 In addition, it earned a double-platinum certification from the Recording Industry Association of America (RIAA) for shipping two million copies in the United States.
 William Ruhlmann of Allmusic gave the album a four-and-a-half star rating out of five, saying that the band was "all the better" for having a sound closer to rock than country.
 After the success of their debut album, The Kentucky Headhunters began touring with Hank Williams, Jr. and Delbert McClinton.